-Who We Are- PeakFiber is a collaboration between the Bellefontaine Finance and Development Authority, the Logan County Chamber of Commerce, and local businesses NetGain Information Systems, BlueDesk IT, and V-Teck Communications.
+Who We Are- PeakFiber is a collaboration between the Bellefontaine-Logan County Finance and Development Authority, the Logan County Chamber of Commerce, and local businesses Fiber Farmers, and BlueDesk IT.

 Together we have taken on an initiative to improve internet connectivity, reliability, and speed in our community.
 Bellefontaine already has one of the most robust fiber optic networks in the State of Ohio, yet it has largely remained untapped for residential use.
 PeakFiber will use this network to connect fiber to homes across Bellefontaine.
 This will allow far greater internet speeds and reliability than are presently available to most consumers.